obzbit/pxt-pulse/README.md

 Pulse Counting functions and exposed background variables for makecode

-The pulsesensor.com 'amped' board is open source hardware.
+The pulsesensor.com 'amped' board is open source hardware from World Famous Electronics llc at https://pulsesensor.com/.